Jacob Two-Two (TV series): Jacob's family

 The youngest of five children, Jacob got his 'Two-Two' nickname because he always had to say everything twice to be heard amongst his large family when he was smaller.
 Now a little older, Jacob does not repeat himself as often, but still frequently falls back into this old habit.
 He inadvertently causes trouble because he always tells the truth.
-He looks up to his siblings, especially Daniel, (although he finds himself frequently left out of their activities), and wishes he had their experience and wisdom.
-His naïveté makes him a frequent target of twin siblings Noah and Emma and their fantastic yarns.
-Voiced and narrated by Billy Rosemberg best known in the United States as the voice of Max from Max & Ruby.
+He looks up to his siblings, especially Daniel (though he often feels left out of their activities), and wishes he had their experience and wisdom.
+His naïveté makes him a frequent target of his twin siblings, Noah and Emma, and their fantastic yarns.
+Voiced and narrated by Billy Rosemberg, best known in the United States as the voice of Max from Max & Ruby.